 To avoid the receipt of an in-kind contribution, the committee must reimburse the service provider no later than seven calendar days after the date the flight began.

 Travel on behalf of House candidates and House leadership PACs

 House candidates, individuals traveling on behalf of House candidates, their authorized committees, or the leadership PACs of House candidates are generally prohibited from engaging in non-commercial campaign travel on aircraft.
 This prohibition cannot be avoided by payments to the service provider, even if the payments derive from the personal funds of a House candidate.

 Travel on behalf of other committees

-The reimbursement rate structure for campaign travelers who are traveling on behalf of political party committees, separate segregated funds (SSFs), nonconnected committees and certain leadership PACs is the same reimbursement rate structure described previously, under “Travel on behalf of Leadership PACs of Senate, presidential and vice-presidential candidates.”
+The reimbursement rate structure for campaign travelers who are traveling on behalf of political party committees, separate segregated funds (SSFs), nonconnected committees and certain leadership PACs is the same reimbursement rate structure described previously in the section "Travel on behalf of Leadership PACs of Senate, presidential and vice presidential candidates."

 Aircraft owned or leased by candidate or immediate family

 Expenditures are allowed for travel aboard aircraft that are "owned or leased" by a candidate or a candidate’s immediate family, including an aircraft owned or leased by any entity in which the candidate or a member of the candidate’s immediate family has an ownership interest provided that:

 - The entity is not a public corporation, and